PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 07:39:34
+Last updated: 2024-04-08 07:40:07
-Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
-There is no safe way to grasp it.  -  Dalla
+Random Quote: Because there's no way watching it can be more fun than playing it yourself. - Oh Il-nam